interstitialRedirectModalTitle

 Protecting Parks for People

-We’ve helped found several popular parks around the state, making nature accessible and welcoming for people from all backgrounds.
-In 2004, TNC worked with local residents, the National Park Service and elected officials to develop legislation to designate the Great Sand Dunes National Park and Preserve.
+In 2004, TNC worked with local community members, the National Park Service and elected officials to develop legislation to designate Great Sand Dunes National Park and Preserve.
 Connected with two ranches protected by TNC, it’s one of the most biologically significant landscapes in the state, with rare insects found nowhere else in the world and an abundance of habitat for native wildlife.

 A sunset landscape of Great Sand Dunes National Park, with golden dunes in the foreground and layers of rugged mountains in the background.